Brian-Magnuson/nico/docs/design/overview.md

 ### Unsafe blocks and expressions

 An unsafe block is like a regular block, but allows the use of unsafe operations.
-Unsafe operations include dereferencing raw pointers, performing pointer arithmetic, calling unsafe functions, and using `alloc` and `dealloc`.
+Unsafe operations include:
+- Dereferencing raw pointers
+- Accessing elements of an unsized array
+- Performing pointer arithmetic
+- Perform a reinterpret cast
+- Calling unsafe functions
+- Using `alloc` and `dealloc`

 Unsafe blocks are used to encapsulate unsafe operations and prevent them from leaking into safe code.
 They are written as follows:
 ```